AAverin/JSUtils/wkhtmltopdfTableSplitHack/README.md

 Oh, and yea, almost forgot.
 To use this script don't forget to insert it into the HTML you generate PDF's from=)

+### A few tips for wkhtmltopdf
+- don't use semi-transparent elements (with opacity < 0) for elements on your pdfs - generating semi-transparent elements takes ~2 times longer.

 Dependencies: jQuery.